Ghidorah, the Three-Headed Monster: Special effects

-Music

-The film's score was composed by Akira Ifukube, marking his third consecutive entry in the Godzilla series following Mothra vs. Godzilla (1964).
-Ifukube reused motifs from prior films, including Godzilla's brooding march and Rodan's piercing fanfare, while introducing King Ghidorah's dissonant, bell-like theme to evoke its alien menace—described in the script as having "a voice like a bell."
-The soundtrack blends militaristic brass for monster clashes with ethereal strings for the Venusian prophetess scenes, enhancing the film's shift toward lighter, comedic tones amid escalating threats.

-Key cues include "Main Title," which opens with ominous percussion signaling the meteor's arrival, and "The Birth of King Ghidorah," featuring chaotic xylophone and electronic effects for the hatching sequence.
-The full score runs approximately 37 minutes across 26 tracks, emphasizing Ifukube's leitmotif technique to humanize the monsters' "dialogue."
-A complete album was released in 1998 by Toho Music Co., with later inclusions in the Godzilla Perfect Box 1 compilation, featuring alternate takes.
-The U.S. dub omitted several cues, altering the atmospheric tension.
-Ifukube's work here solidified his status as the franchise's sonic architect, influencing later crossovers.

 Release

 Theatrical and box office

 Ghidorah the Three-Headed Monster was released theatrically in Japan on December 20, 1964, by Toho, on a double-bill with Samurai Joker.
 The film earned (over $1 million) in distributor rentals at the Japanese box office, and became the fourth highest-grossing film between 1964 and 1965.
 In 1971, a heavily re-edited version was screened at the Toho Champion Festival, a children's festival centered on marathon screenings of kaiju films and cartoons.
 For the Champion Festival, the film was re-titled Godzilla, Mothra, King Ghidorah: Greatest Battle on Earth (ゴジラ・モスラ・キングギドラ 地球最大の決戦, Gojira, Mosura, Kingu Ghidorah: Chikyu Saidai No Kessen), was re-edited by Honda, and runs 73 minutes.
 The Champion festival release sold 1.09 million tickets.

 Months after the film's Japanese release, the film was acquired by Walter Reade-Sterling, Inc., with plans to distribute the film in the United States through their subsidiary, Continental Distributing.
 The film was theatrically released in the United States on September 29, 1965, as Ghidrah, the Three-Headed Monster.
 The film opened to 83 theaters in Boston, on a double-bill with Agent 8 3/4.
 In later areas, it was double-billed with Harum Scarum.
 Continental relayed to Variety that the film grossed $1.3 million, including earning $200,000 in film rentals within five days after its release.
 To promote the film in the United States, Ghidorah masks were created as promotional tie-ins with local supermarkets and radio stations.